Introduction

 1. Scalability and Business Size:

-- Small Businesses (SMBs): Should look for simple, affordable HRIS systems that prioritize core functions like accurate payroll and time tracking without needing extensive customization.
+- Small Businesses (SMBs): Should look for simple, affordable HRIS systems that prioritise core functions like accurate payroll and time tracking without needing extensive customisation.

-- Enterprise-Level: Requires highly configurable Human Capital Management (HCM) suites with robust global compliance, multi-language support, and the ability to seamlessly handle thousands of employees and complex organizational structures.
+- Enterprise-Level: Requires highly configurable Human Capital Management (HCM) suites with robust global compliance, multi-language support, and the ability to seamlessly handle thousands of employees and complex organisational structures.

 2. Integration Capabilities: